Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

-Figure~\ref{fig:throughput} shows the throughput of the four approaches for different numbers of concurrent clients, as well as the total number of timeouts for the \texttt{union} load.
-Note that for the \texttt{1-star} query load, the throughput increases for all approaches until four concurrent clients, but it decreases afterwards.
+Figure~\ref{fig:throughput} shows the throughput for different numbers of concurrent clients for \texttt{watdiv-union} over each WatDiv dataset and for \texttt{dbpedia-lsq} over \texttt{dbpedia}, including queries that timed out.
+This means that the figures include the entire execution time for the approaches that did not time out (e.g., SPF) while they include only partial execution times for the approaches that did time out (e.g., TPF).
+Note that for \texttt{watdiv-union} over \texttt{watdiv10M}, \texttt{watdiv100M}, \texttt{watdiv1B}, and \texttt{watdiv10B}, the throughput increases for SPF, brTPF, TPF, SaGe and Smart-KG until four concurrent clients, but it decreases afterwards.
 This is due to the fact that when running more concurrent clients, more queries are processed in total.
-However, the increased server load did not significantly affect the execution time until we have eight concurrent clients.
+However, the increased server load does not significantly affect the throughput until after the four concurrent clients.
+Although the throughput (Figures~\ref{fig:tp1}-\ref{fig:tp4}) of all the interfaces decreases as the number of concurrent clients increases, SPF maintains between 3-7 times higher throughput compared to brTPF for WatDiv, and 96 times higher throughput for \texttt{dbpedia}.